GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 - where the link should be located on your site
 - which law or policy requires those links

-Use the guidance below to implement these required links with in clear, user-friendly way.
+Use the guidance below to implement these required links in a clear, user-friendly way.

-For specific implementation guidance, see the [**U.S. Web Design System Footer** component](https://designsystem.digital.gov/components/footer/), as this is where most of these links should be located on your site.

 **Questions?** send an email to [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov)